mlisovyi/mlisovyi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I have hands-on experience developing `data-driven applications end-to-end in python` from a proof-of-concept (PoC) stage up to maintaining and improving a user-phasing application.
+I have hands-on experience developing **data-driven applications end-to-end in python** from a proof-of-concept (PoC) stage up to maintaining and improving a user-facing application.

 See [cv](cv/) for my work experience and there are examples of [projects](projects/) that I've worked on